sapling-data/loki-javascript-client/docs/introduction/get-started.md

 ```
 ### Access the library in your project
 Now that you've built the library and made it accessible, you can start using `loki-javascript-client` to develop your project. **In your project**, run the command `npm link @sapling-data/loki-javascript-client`.
 This will connect the `/dist` folder in the cloned `loki-javascript-client` repository to the `node_modules` directory in your project.
 Now you will be able to use the library just like a normal NPM package.
 This is a test.
+## Available formats
+`loki-javascript-client` is currently available in UMD and ESM formats.
+We recommend using the UMD version for developing Node projects (including scripting, REST APIs with Express, or any code that is intended to be run on a server) and the ESM version for code that will run in a browser (Vue, React, or other client-side frameworks/apps).
+###